asviswesh/protein_fitness_prediction/README.md

 # Leveraging Structural and Biophysical Information for Machine Learning-Assisted Protein Engineering

 This repository contains the code used to generate relevant feature data based on Molecular Dynamics simulation runs and machine learning baseline tests based on one-hot encoded sequence data.
+Research conducted under Professor Frances Arnold (Caltech).

 ---